hydra-synthetic-biology/protocols/husbandry/Brine_Shrimp_Hatching.md

 ---

 0. Place Imhoff hatcing cone into a slot of the imhoff cone rack (photo)
-0. Fill an Imhoff Hatching Cone with 500ml of Artificial Sea Water (photo)
+0. Fill an Imhoff Hatching Cone with 500ml of Artificial Sea Water
 0. Weigh 2g of brine shrimp eggs (photo)
 0. Add brine shrimp eggs to hatching cone (photo)
 0. Connect one end of flexible air hose to air pump (photo)